CloudM-Migrate/documentation/Engineering-Reference/OracleCommSourceAO.md

 This document will give an overview on all the Oracle Communications Source Advanced Options in CloudM Migrate.

-<a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/OracleCommSource.html">Oracle Communications Source Options</a>
+<a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/OracleComm.html">Oracle Communications Endpoint Options</a>

 ---
 <a name="top"></a>